git-robi/libft/README.md

 ## How did I tackle it?
 I broke down the project into manageable chunks:
 - Started with the basic stuff (string manipulation, memory management)
-- Moved on to the trickier functions (linked lists, anyone?)
+- Moved on to the trickier functions (linked lists)
-- Wrapped it all up in a neat library called `libft.a`
+- Wrapped it all up in a library called `libft.a`

-The catch?
 I could only use `write`, `malloc`, and `free`.
 Everything else had to be built from the ground up!

-## The Challenges?
+## The Challenges
-- 🧠 Getting my head around pointer arithmetic
+- getting my head around pointer arithmetic
-- 🐛 Hunting down those sneaky memory leaks
+- Hunting down memory leaks
-- ⚡ Making functions both efficient and reliable
+- Making functions both efficient and reliable
-- 🎯 Matching the exact behavior of the original functions
+- Matching the exact behavior of the original functions

 ## What I learned
 This project was like a coding boot camp!
 I now have: